billwear/maas-rad/writing-guide.md

 <h2 id="heading--contribution-overview">Contribution overview</h2>

 Once you have permission to edit the doc, you can modify any article by choosing the link at the bottom, entitled, "Help improve this document in the forum."
-Recognize that what you change will be posted instantly.
+Recognise that what you change will be posted instantly.
 Check your work carefully before saving your edits!

 Some questions to ask yourself as you are contributing: